arhs-spikeseed-mobile/sidi-cli/docs/end-to-end-flow.md

 ## ⚙️ 2.
 Steps in the Process

 ### 🔹 Step 1: End-to-end Build Trigger
-- 🕒 The workflow is triggered nightly to initiate the **end-to-end workflow**.
+- 🕒 The workflow is triggered with a scheduled time to initiate the **end-to-end workflow**.
 - **Action:** The process begins execution automatically.

 ### 🔎 Step 2: Check if Previous Builds are Running